abpframework/abp/docs/en/Tutorials/Part-9.md

 `Authors` class uses the `IObjectMapper` in the `OpenEditAuthorModal` method.
 So, we need to define this mapping.

-Open the `BookStoreBlazorAutoMapperProfile.cs` in the `Acme.BookStore.Blazor` project and add the following mapping code in the constructor:
+Open the `BookStoreBlazorAutoMapperProfile.cs` in the `Acme.BookStore.Blazor.Client` project and add the following mapping code in the constructor:

 ````csharp
 CreateMap<AuthorDto, UpdateAuthorDto>();